OctopusDeploy/People/Support.md

 ### I am recognised by my desire to learn and my motivation to improve
 - I take my individual growth seriously and realise it is valuable to both myself and to Octopus.
-- I take the privilege of Sharpening seriously, and work with my Manager to set realistic, achievable and relevant learning goals.
+- I take the privilege of Sharpening seriously, and work with my manager to set realistic, achievable and relevant learning goals.
 - I am an active learner.
 I use a variety of learning methods, like reading books, reading code, configuring test environments, watching online courses, attending conferences or user group meetings to help improve my knowledge of Octopus and surrounding technology.
 - I am discussing the things I'm learning about or experimenting on with my teammates and manager, maybe even collaborating on the experience.
 - I recognise I am my career owner.
 I reach out to my peers and my manager to develop my personal growth plan.